Extraltodeus/Conditioning-token-experiments-for-ComfyUI/README.md

   - Midjourney makes great images by adding stuff.
 You type "portrait of a girl" and you get something like if you typed a lot more.
   - Dall-e uses a GPT to extrapolate.

 Could the clip models be used for this?
 I would say yes too but my own implementation has room for improvement.
-The next step towards this goal would be to be able to spot the next similar tokens making the most sense. **Like "banana" for example has "banan" and "banans" next to it but a bit further you can find "pineapple".** By implementing a way to detect this, it would make a quick way to have richer conditionings and therefore images.
+The next step towards this goal would be to be able to spot the next similar tokens making the most sense. **Like "banana" 🍌 for example has "banan" and "banans" next to it but a bit further you can find "pineapple" 🍍.** By implementing a way to detect this, it would make a quick way to have richer conditionings and therefore images.

 # The nodes